Skip to main content

 (Optional) Schedule Hack Digest Notifications

-For adopters who have their Slack integration running, and would like to schedule periodic Slack updates (edits to the hack, or new comments) to users who follow hacks, they can specify a cron value in the Skill Exchange portion of the Config Manager.
+To schedule periodic notifications for hack updates (edits to the hack, or new comments) to users who follow hacks, specify a cron value in the Skill Exchange portion of the Config Manager.
 This cron value dictates the frequency with which users will receive updates on their hacks, if any updates exist since the last updates were sent.
 See the example below:

 In this example, Skill Exchange will schedule your notifications to go out once a week at 5:00 PM on Monday.